Jerome Bettis: Pittsburgh Steelers

 Bettis finished his 13 NFL seasons as the NFL's 5th all-time leading rusher with 13,662 yards and 91 touchdowns.
 He also caught 200 passes for 1,449 yards and 3 touchdowns and threw 3 career touchdown passes.
 He was named to the Pro Bowl in 1993, 1994, 1996, 1997, 2001, and 2004.
 Bettis won the NFL Comeback Player of the Year award in 1996, and in 2002 he was the recipient of the Walter Payton Man of the Year Award.
-While Bettis finished with 1,542 more yards than Franco Harris on the NFL's all-time rushing list, Harris remains the Steelers all-time leading rusher because 3,091 of those yards came while Bettis was with the Rams.
+While Bettis finished with 1,542 more yards than Franco Harris on the NFL's all-time rushing list, Harris remains the Steelers all-time leading rusher because 3,091 of Bettis’ yards came while he was with the Rams.

-Bettis received the nickname "the Bus" during his time at Notre Dame, as a reporter at the university's newspaper (The Observer) came up with it, stating that he looked like a bus that took guys for a ride.
+Bettis received the nickname "the Bus" during his time at Notre Dame, as a reporter at the university's newspaper (The Observer) came up with it, stating that he looked like a bus taking guys for a ride.
 This led to a student chant about how "Nobody stops the bus" that stuck for the rest of his tenure at the school.

-Another lesser-known nickname for Bettis was "the Closer."
-He was given this nickname by former Steeler head coach Bill Cowher because whenever Pittsburgh was ahead and was ready to close out the game, Cowher would send in Bettis to run out the clock.
+Bettis was given the nickname "the Closer” by his Steeler head coach Bill Cowher because whenever Pittsburgh was ahead at the end of the game, Cowher would send in Bettis to run out the clock.

-Super Bowl XL
+Final season

 Shortly after the Steelers lost the 2004–2005 AFC Championship game to the eventual Super Bowl XXXIX champion New England Patriots, Ben Roethlisberger approached Bettis.
 He promised Bettis that if he came back for one last season, he would get him to the Super Bowl.
 Apparently, it was this promise that got Jerome Bettis to play one last season.
 In 12 NFL seasons, Bettis had reached the playoffs five times, but had never been in the Super Bowl.

 In week 17 of the 2005 NFL season, Bettis rushed for 41 yards and three touchdowns against the Detroit Lions.
 The Steelers won, 35–21, and thanks to Bettis's three touchdowns, they clinched a playoff berth.
 When Bill Cowher pulled Bettis from the game late in the fourth quarter, he was given a standing ovation from the Steeler fans.
 This game would be the last home game (not including the neutral-site Super Bowl) for Jerome Bettis.

 Bettis contributed 52 yards and a touchdown in the Steelers' wildcard playoff victory over the Cincinnati Bengals on January 8.
 After their wildcard win, Ben Roethlisberger revealed to the team that he promised to Bettis that he would get him to the Super Bowl, in order to get him to come back for the 2005 season.